Quiet, uncrowded, and laid back on the waterfront in downtown St Pete

 Also within the park, the University of South Florida and Progress Energy Florida partnered to feature a futuristic sustainable and renewable electric energy and lighting system.

-A Pictorial Tour of Albert Whitted Park
+A Tour Of Alfred Whitted Park

-It's pretty easy to find the park.
+It is pretty easy to find the park.

 There is a huge grassy play area, and a winding walkway for couples and new families with strollers.